cogup/valu3/README.md

 [![codecov](https://codecov.io/gh/purp-lang/valu3/branch/master/graph/badge.svg)](https://codecov.io/gh/purp-lang/valu3)
 ![downloads](https://img.shields.io/crates/d/valu3.svg)

-## 🔥 Motivation

-Valu3 was initially created to support the development of **Purp Lang**, a cutting-edge programming language focused on workflow pipeline development.
-Purp Lang is still under active development and will be unveiled soon.
-By leveraging the power of Valu3, Purp Lang promises to revolutionize the way developers create and manage workflow pipelines.

 ## 🌟 Key Features

 1. **Universal Type Handling**: No more juggling with different data types!
 Valu3's generic type support enables smooth management of all data types under one roof.